13 Best Geckoboard Alternatives in 2026 [Tested by Us]

 Similar to Whatagraph and Grow, NinjaCat is an end-to-end platform for connecting to your data sources, cleaning the data, visualizing it, and shipping it to destinations.

-Graphic designers will be familiar with this layout as it looks a lot like a popular design tool—Figma.
+Graphic designers are familiar with NinjaCat’s layout, as it looks a lot like a popular design tool - Figma.
 However, if you’re a marketer without a design background, this can be quite confusing and overwhelming.

 Key Features